-Male condoms are a barrier method of contraception used to prevent unwanted pregnancies and the spread of sexually transmitted infections (STIs).
-A male condom is a thin sheath that is placed over the user’s erect penis before sexual activity.
+External condoms are a barrier method of contraception used to prevent unwanted pregnancies and the spread of sexually transmitted infections (STIs).
+An external condom is a thin sheath that is placed over the user’s erect penis before sexual activity.
 This barrier protects against the spread of STIs by preventing direct contact between the penis and the partner’s skin, mucosa, and genital secretions.
-The male condom also protects against unwanted pregnancies by blocking the male’s sperm from entering the vagina.¹
+The external condom also protects against unwanted pregnancies by blocking sperm from entering the vagina.¹

 Condoms may be made of latex, animal skin, or plastic, and can only be used once.
-A new condom must be used for every separate sexual encounter to avoid breakage, and the subsequent leakage of body fluids.
-Male condoms must be used consistently and correctly in order to achieve their maximum effectiveness.³
+A new condom must be used for every separate sex act to avoid breakage and the subsequent leakage of body fluids.
+During longer sexual encounters, replace the condom every 30 minutes, as it will naturally wear down with prolonged friction.
+If you switch to a different sex act (such as oral, anal or vaginal) in a single encounter, replace the condom.
+In group sex, use a different condom each time you switch partners.
+External condoms must be used consistently and correctly in order to achieve their maximum effectiveness.³

 Condoms are very effective!
 For perfect users (those who correctly use condoms every time they have sex), the effectiveness rate is 98%.
 For typical users, the effectiveness rate is approximately 82%.³ The reason typical users have a higher failure rate is largely due to incorrect application or inconsistent usage.
 We recommend using a condom for every instance of sexual intercourse.
 Each time, pay special attention to the directions on the condom wrapper, and properly inspect the condom itself.